JuliaML/LossFunctions.jl/docs/losses/interface.rst

 are immutable types, they can live on the stack and thus do not come with a heap-allocation overhead.

-Even more interesting, for such losses as :class:`L2DistLoss`, which don not have any constructor parameters or member variables, there is no additional code executed at all.
+Even more interesting in the example above, is that for such losses as :class:`L2DistLoss`, which do not have any constructor parameters or member variables, there is no additional code executed at all.
 Such singletons are only used for dispatch and don't even produce any additional code, which you can observe for yourself in the code below.
 As such they are zero-cost abstractions.

 .. code-block:: jlcon